Belinda Bauer (actress)

 Belinda Sylvia Taubman Bauer (born 13 June 1950) is an Australian-born former actress and psychologist.
 She gained notice in the 1980s with roles in American films such as Winter Kills (1979) and Timerider: The Adventure of Lyle Swann (1982).
 Bauer also had a supporting role in the film Flashdance (1983) and a co-starring role as Dr. Juliette Faxx in RoboCop 2 (1990).

 After retiring from acting in the mid-1990s, Bauer began a career in psychology and maintains practice in Los Angeles.

 Early life and career

 Belinda Bauer was born Belinda Sylvia Taubman on 13 June 1950 in Sydney, Australia.
 Her great-grandfather, Nathaniel James Taubman, co-founded the Australian paint manufacturer Taubmans in 1901.
 Bauer grew up in Sydney and attended Abbotsleigh.
 She trained in ballet and performed as a dancer on Barry Crocker’s television program, The Sound of Music, in the late 1960s.

 Under her birth name, Bauer entered beauty pageants.
 She won the Miss Queen of the Pacific title in 1968 and was a finalist in the Miss New South Wales contest in 1967.
-In the early 1970s, Bauer traveled abroad and eventually settled in New York City to pursue modeling and acting.
+In the early 1970s, Bauer travelled abroad and eventually settled in New York City to pursue modelling and acting.
 During this period, she adopted the surname Bauer.
 She worked as a fashion model, including for Revlon cosmetics, and took acting classes.